psx-spx/psx-spx.github.io/docs/konamisystem573.md

 - The BIOS and games are notoriously picky about ATAPI drives.
 Konami's code shall be disassembled and tested in order to find out where and why drive initialization fails with most drives.
-- JVS communications and the microcontroller that handles them have to be documented.
-The microcontroller's firmware has already been dumped.
-- I/O boards, *especially* the digital I/O board, need to be properly reverse engineered and documented.
-The fishing controls board has been fully reverse engineered but documentation for it is missing.
+- The fishing controls I/O board has been fully reverse engineered, but documentation for it is missing.
-- The digital I/O board's networking protocol seems to be based on ARCnet, with some kind of network interface implemented in hardware in the FPGA.
-Not much else is currently known.
 - The DDR stage I/O board's communication protocol is largely unknown.
 More tests need to be done on real hardware and its CPLD shall be dumped if possible.
-- The 700B01 BIOS contains references to the ability to boot from a FAT filesystem on a CF card inserted into a PCMCIA slot, which would actually be impossible due to the way the slots are wired up.
-The H8/3644 check is also completely different from the one performed by the 700A01 shell.
+- The protocol used by the 573 to communicate with the e-Amusement network PCB is currently not known.

 ## Differences vs. PS1

 ### Main changes

 - **Main RAM is 4 MB** instead of 2 MB and **VRAM is 2 MB** instead of 1 MB.
 SPU RAM is still 512 KB.
-- **The CD drive is completely different**.
+- **The CD-ROM drive is completely different**.
 While the PS1's drive is fully integrated into the motherboard and uses a custom protocol, the 573 employs a standard ATAPI drive.
 This means there is no provision for playing XA-ADPCM, even though CD audio can still be played (as long as the 4-pin audio cable